matthias-at-work/proto-rabbitmq-with-ssl/02 rabbitmq-with-ssl/README.md

     {
         Enabled = true,
         Version = SslProtocols.Tls12,
-        ServerName = "x800dm.com",
+        ServerName = "x800dm"
     }
 };
 ````
 Reamrks:
 - Installing the cert to the trusted CAs got rid of the `SslPolicyErrors.RemoteCertificateChainErrors` error.
-- Adding `ServerName` gets rid of the 'SslPolicyErrors.RemoteCertificateNameMismatch` error -
+- Adding `ServerName` gets rid of the `SslPolicyErrors.RemoteCertificateNameMismatch` error -
-  **if** the server-name matches the CN of the server-certificate.
+  **if** the server-name matches the CN of the server-certificate (see 2.2).